Mnark/esphome-components/components/sdmmc/README.md

   data_pin: GPIO02
 ```

+## Configuration variables:

+* **command_pin** (Required, GPIO pin): Pin used for the command signal.
+* **clock_pin** (Required, GPIO pin): Pin used for the clock signal.
+* **data_pin** (Required, GPIO pin): Pin used for the data signal.
+(Currently this component only supports 1-wire mode)

 ## Use

 ### Directly in Yaml

 The component will be typically be used by other components to access the SDCard.

-There is one action available directly in yaml and this will save a binary source directly to the card, e.g. when used with the esp32_camera component, a button could be configured to save an image directly to the SD card.
+There is one action available directly from a yaml and this will save a binary source directly to the card, e.g. when used with the esp32_camera component, a button could be configured to save an image directly to the SD card.

 #### Example